 There are a number of consequences for failure to comply with any and all regulations that impact your business.

 - Costly fines.
 The actual fine can be just the tip of the iceberg.
 Attorney and consultant fees, along with employee hours used to focus on the noncompliance, can far outstrip the cost of the fine itself.
 In addition, environmental regulatory agencies can add supplemental environmental projects to a notice of violation, further running up the tab for noncompliance.
+It is more cost-effective to avoid fines altogether.

 - Stopped production.
 How many of your customers can be patient with your inability to provide finished products because a regulatory agency issued a cease and desist?
 EHS management should be part of business continuity discussions, maybe even extending to suppliers.